Yocracra/lowkey-multi-notif/README.md

 ```
 # Lowkey Configuration File
-# Set the critical battery level (in percentage)
+# Set the critical battery levels (in percentages)
-critical_bat=25
+critical_bat=5, 10, 15
+# Set the low battery levels (in percentages)
+low_bat=20, 30
 # Set the battery number to monitor
 bat=1
 ```

 ### Configuration Options

-- `critical_bat`: This sets the battery percentage at which lowkey will send a critical battery notification.
-In the example, it's set to 25%.
+- `critical_bat`: This sets the battery percentages at which lowkey will send critical battery notifications.
+In the example, it's set to 5%, 10%, and 15%.
+- `low_bat`: This sets the battery percentages at which lowkey will send low battery notifications.
+In the example, it's set to 20% and 30%.
 - `bat`: This specifies which battery to monitor if your system has multiple batteries.
 It's set to 1 in the example, which typically corresponds to the main battery.

 ### Editing the Configuration